MrClaro/dotfiles/README.md

 ---

-### 🐟 I Use Fish Shell
+### 🐟 Using the Fish Shell

-I use **Fish** as my default shell due to its user-friendly syntax and interactive capabilities.
+I use **Fish** as my default shell for its user-friendly syntax and interactive features.

-To use Fish:
+To install and set Fish as your default shell:

 ```bash
 sudo pacman -S fish
 chsh -s $(which fish)
 ```

-#### 🎨 Add Styling with Oh My Posh
+#### 🎨 Enhance Your Prompt with Oh My Posh

+Add beautiful styling to your terminal prompt:

 ```bash
 curl -s https://ohmyposh.dev/install.sh | bash -s
 ```

-Then follow instructions at [ohmyposh.dev](https://ohmyposh.dev) to configure your prompt.
+Follow their guide at [ohmyposh.dev](https://ohmyposh.dev) for further configuration.

 ---

 ## 💻 Recommended Terminal Tools

-For an improved terminal experience, install:
+For an improved terminal experience, I recommend installing:

-- `bat` – colourful alternative to `cat`
+- `bat` – colorful alternative to `cat`
 - `eza` – modern replacement for `ls`
 - `zoxide` – smarter `cd`
 - `procs` – modern replacement for `ps`